 Reasons to consider modular cross-platform compatible system design using CANopen integration framework for your next system:

 - Modular system designs allows the product owner to efficiently expand a product towards a full product line.
 With reuse of configurable subsystems single system can easily be extended.
 As a good example of this is the TKE valve controller used in the control system.
 Depending on the translifter configuration from one to several bogies are used.
 Each bogie needing an own valve controller.
 With configurable and modular design number of valve controllers can be adjusted in the system depending on bogie count.

 - Designing of modular, standardized, and cross-platform compatible systems allows the product owner to decide the life-time of a product.
 Hardware independence increases replace-ability and flexibility of the system components.
-This allows end-of-life components to be replaced without disturbing the functionality of the whole system

 - Cross-platform compatible and modular systems can be adapted to use any available hardware and components found in the market.
 This increases assembly flexibility and minimizes production delays caused by supply chain shortages.
 During the ongoing pandemic many suppliers have faced supply shortages causing problems for system manufacturers.
 With smart design choices these problems can be avoided.

 Communication & Power supply

 - The use of CANopen system integration framework for control system communication reduces the amount of required cabling for the system.
 Communication and power supply of system subsystems is based on a single CAN-bus reducing cabling costs.